finalmark045/SatinService/README.md

-LOLService
+SatinService
 ==========
-Note*: LOLService recently updated to version 2.0, so a lot of the older code just doesn't work anymore.
+Note*: SatinService recently updated to version 2.0, so a lot of the older code just doesn't work anymore.
 The metaploit module is the only code I'm going to keep updating.

 banners.txt - These are all of the banners I have seen for the service.